 After these heroics, Pułaski became a celebrity in the American army and was promoted to Brigadier General.
 In 1778, Pułaski’s legion was established, consisting of lancers, dragoons and light infantry.
 Over the next year, Pułaski partook in various battles and contributed to training and strategy within the Continental Army.

 On October 9th, 1779, Pułaski led a cavalry charge against the British at Savannah, Georgia.
 The charge failed and Pułaski was struck by grapeshot and killed.
-He was buried in Charleston twelve days later.

 In many ways, Casimir Pułaski represents not only the close union between Poland and the United States from the very beginning, but also the universal values of freedom and sacrifice shared by both countries throughout their respective histories.